-It’s one of the most beautiful times of year in Michigan right now and its not too late for you to see it for yourself!
-Fall foliage is nearly at it’s peak so we decided to take a four day road trip in our new Defender to the Upper Peninsula and explore with our dog Watson!
+It’s one of the most beautiful times of the year in Michigan right now and it’s not too late for you to see it for yourself!
+Fall foliage is nearly at it’s peak so we decided to take a four-day road trip in our new Defender to the Upper Peninsula and explore with our dog, Watson!

 If you’ve been following along since May of this year you know we bought ourselves a 1988 right side drive Land Rover Defender for our second wedding anniversary!